-The Issuer will enter into two separate swap agreements to mitigate exposure to interest rate changes over time and hedge the interest rate risk arising from receiving fixed rate payments under the lease receivables and paying a floating rate on the Class A and Class B notes.
+The Issuer will enter into two separate swap agreements with The Bank of Nova Scotia ("BNS") as Swap Counterparty to mitigate exposure to interest rate changes over time and hedge interest rate risk arising from receiving fixed rate payments under the lease receivables and paying a floating rate on the Class A and Class B notes.
 Under the terms of the swap agreement, the Issuer expects to receive floating rate payments based on 1-month Euribor plus spread in return of a fixed rate paid to the Swap Counterparty.

-The Issuer is exposed to the risk of DZ Bank AG as the Swap Counterparty failing on any monthly payment, in which case the available distribution amount (including the cash reserve) may be insufficient to make required payments on the notes.
-Depending on the future development of interest rates, the Issuer may also be obliged to transfer net payments to the Swap Counterparty.
+The Issuer is exposed to the risk of BNS failing on any monthly payment, in which case the available distribution amount (including the cash reserve) may be insufficient to make required payments on the notes.
+Depending on the future development of interest rates, the Issuer may also be obliged to transfer net payments to BNS.
 As the monthly net swap payments rank senior to any liabilities on the notes, the available distribution amount may be insufficient to cover all required payments on the notes.
-The transaction is also exposed to the risk of Swap Counterparty insolvency.
+The transaction is also exposed to the risk of BNS insolvency.
 In this case, substantial swap termination payments may arise depending on the future development of interest rates and the future market value of the swap.

-To mitigate Swap Counterparty exposure, the structure foresees certain downgrade provisions linked to the rating of the Swap Counterparty which require certain actions should its ratings fall below a minimum rating threshold.
-These actions may include the collateralization of the referenced amounts by the Swap Counterparty, a transfer of obligations to a replacement Swap Counterparty, or the procurement of a guarantee.
-To assess the risk relating to the Swap Counterparty, Creditreform Rating has undertaken an internal credit assessment of DZ Bank AG.
+To mitigate Swap Counterparty exposure, the structure foresees certain downgrade provisions linked to the rating of BNS which require certain actions should its ratings fall below a minimum rating threshold.
+These actions may include the collateralization of the referenced amounts by the Swap Counterparties, a transfer of obligations to a replacement Swap Counterparty, or the procurement of a guarantee.
+To assess the risk relating to the Swap Counterparty, Creditreform Rating has undertaken an internal credit assessment of BNS.